temet.cosmo

 - combineZoomRunsIntoVirtualParentBox(snap=99)

-Combine a set of individual zoom simulations into a ‘virtual’ parent simulation, i.e. concatenate the output/group* and output/snap* of these runs.
-Process a single snapshot, since all are independent.
+We concatenate the output/group* and output/snap* of these runs, and process a single snapshot, since all are independent.
 Note that we write exactly one output groupcat file per zoom halo, and exactly two output snapshot files.

 - testVirtualParentBoxGroupCat(snap=99)